asimonder/geometricVoFCartesian/README.md

+# geometricVoFCartesian
-Library of new reconstruction schemes and surface tension models for two-phase flow simulations in OpenFOAM.
-Compatible with OpenFOAM v2006.
+An extension library containing new interface reconstruction schemes and surface tension models for two-phase flow simulations in OpenFOAM.

+## Description
 The methods are designed for uniform Cartesian grids.
-In cases where the interface is restriced to a subset of a domain, e.g.,problems involving deep water waves, the uniform grid can also be restricted to a smaller zone containing the interface.
+In cases where the interface is restriced to a subset of the domain, e.g., deep water waves, the uniform grid can also be restricted to a smaller zone containing the interface.
 This is currently achieved using the cellSet functionality.
 The rest of the domain can use unstructured grids.
 Such an approach allows best of both worlds: the accuracy and speed of Cartesian methods around the interface where they are needed, and the flexibility of the unstructured grids elsewhere.

 The library is still in development.
-At the moment, the available methods are:
-Interface normal: Young's method, central-columns differences, mixed Young-central method Interface curvature: height function method
+At the moment, the available methods are: (i) interface normal: Young's method, central-columns differences, mixed Young-central method; (ii) interface curvature: height function method.

+A paper documenting the details of the library and references will be added when ready.

+## Example
 An example for gravity-capillary waves is provided.
-More benchmark cases will follow.
+More examples and benchmark cases will follow.

-A paper documenting the details of the library will be added when ready.
+## Prerequisites
+OpenFOAM v2006.

+## Author
-Author: Asim Onder
+Asim Önder